2.2 Admission/Registration/Enrollment

 Student Assessment and Course Placement

-1. Students who plan to register in English, Reading, or Math will be advised to enroll into courses based on valid District-approved placement methods.
+- Course placement assesses students’ skill levels in English, reading, and math to help determine which courses students should take first to be successful.
+Students who plan to register in English, reading, or math will be advised to enroll into courses based on valid District-approved placement methods.

-2. The student is pursuing a degree or transfer pathway and does not have current valid District approved course placement on file or does not have previous college credit in English, reading and math.
+- The student is pursuing a degree or transfer pathway and does not have current valid District- approved course placement on file or does not have previous college credit in English, reading and math.

-1. The student has earned an associate or higher degree from a regionally accredited college.
+- The student has earned an associate or higher degree from an accredited college.

-2. The student has earned college credits from a regionally accredited college in English, reading, and math with a grade of C or higher.
+- The student has earned college credits from an accredited college in English, reading, and math with a grade of C or higher.

-3. The student has currently valid District approved course placement scores on file.
+- The student has currently valid District-approved course placement scores on file.

 To ensure consistency of the course placement process within the Maricopa Community Colleges: